retrotravelbug/tightropetool/adolescent tightrope.md

 Want to engage young people in open discussions about their circumstances and future goals?

-Regardless of a young person’s presenting needs this Adolescent Tightrope [toolkit] offers a holistic approach in social work, youth offending, substance misuse work, mental health or wellbeing support.
+Regardless of a young person’s presenting needs the Adolescent Tightrope offers a holistic approach in practice

 Supporting current approaches of trauma informed practice, Signs of Safety®, GoodLives, Desistance Theory and Motivational Interviewing the toolkit is based on an analogy that being a teenager and moving into adulthood can be like walking on a Tightrope and supports an open discussion to reflect on key areas within assessments and plans: